haya123421321/Manga-Reader/README.md

 - Improved error handling and user feedback.
 - Enhanced styling for a better user experience.
 - Add support for zip and cbz files
+- Add option for scroll or two page

 ## License